Gesee-y/Horizons.jl/README.md

-# Horizons.jl — A 2D/3D Game Rendering Engine for Julia
+# Horizons.jl: A 2D/3D Game Rendering Engine for Julia

 While several rendering libraries exist in the Julia ecosystem, none are designed with **game rendering** in mind.